 Discover the process of talking about your work in a way that will gain believers and make use of other people’s talents.

-Use what you’ve learned to refine your business plan and next steps, and get comfortable pitching your creative endeavors to your audience.
-Meet your mentors.
+Use what you’ve learned to refine your business plan and get comfortable pitching your creative endeavors to your audience.

 Periscope: Rural Artist Development is supported by funding from the Tennessee Arts Commission.